 Step 2.
 On the ensuing page, click the drop-down arrow next to "Product Type" at the top of the page.
 From the drop-down menu, click Item ID.

 Step 3.
-The next page allows you to select which products you want to subdivide into its own subset of your product group.
+The next page allows you to select which products you want to subdivide into their own subset of your product group.
 In this case, we want every single product, so we are going to click the box next to the words "Product group" at the top-left, which will select all of the products and put them into the "selected" box on the right.
 Click the blue CONTINUE TO EDIT BIDS button at the bottom of the page.

 Step 4.
 The next page is where you would normally edit bid prices for each individual product by clicking the bid price on the far right and changing it.
 For some odd reason, Google does not let you bulk edit all of your individual product bids on this page.
 We're not going to waste time clicking on each product, one at a time, and changing its bid.
 Just leave them where they are temporarily and click the SAVE button at the bottom of the page.